School is out, now let's get outside to learn!

 - Teach campers how to be good stewards of our natural world

-Our standards-based outdoor school curricula revolve around innovative STEM practices, including scientific inquiry, community partnerships and applied learning.
+Our standards-based outdoor school curricula revolve around innovative STEAM practices, including scientific inquiry, community partnerships and applied learning.

 Summer School dates: